The battle between skin cancer and elderly

 If the tumor develops in the chest region, it may appear to be flesh-colored or a brown-colored scar.

-The lesions may bleed, ooze and may develop a crust over it.
+The lesions may bleed and ooze and develop a crust over them.

 Squamous cell carcinoma:

 The carcinoma develops as lumps, which have a rough surface and is very different from basal cell carcinoma.

-In the absence of a nodule, there develops a scaly patch, red in color and refuses to go away.
+A scaly patch develops, red without a nodule, and refuses to go away.
 The patches become stubborn and multiply in numbers over time.

 The lumps or patches usually develop in the head, neck, or arms.
 But, in many cases, it can also be in the genital regions.

-Malignant tumor cells originate from melanin.
-Which is the pigment-producing melanocytes situated in the basal layer of our skin.
+Malignant tumor cells originate from melanin, the pigment-producing melanocytes situated in the basal layer of our skin.

 The tumors often resemble moles.
 Which are usually black or brown colored, but in many cases, can also be pink, white, red, purple, or even blue colored.